robj411/p2_drivers/README.md

 # 3 Contact rates

-The configuration $x_{i}$ and the proportion of workers working from home $p_i$ determine the scaling of contacts between workers, between consumers and workers, between school students, and between consumers in commercial settings.
+The configuration $x_{i}$ and the proportion of workers working from home $p_i$ determine the scaling of exposure to infection between different groups for different reasons:

+-   Worker absence due to sector closure
+-   Worker absence due to working from home
+-   Student absence due to school closure
+-   Customer absence due to sector closure: impact on workers
+-   Customer absence due to sector closure: impact on customers

 We construct contact matrix $D(x)$ as the sum of four matrices: $A(x)$ (community contacts), $B(x)$ (worker-to-worker contacts), $C(x)$